Immigration Law

 How Can I Help My Employee Become a U.S. Resident?

 Employee petitions, like relative petitions, are a common way to help a person get a green card and get on the path to becoming a United States citizen.
+To help an employee become a permanent resident, the employer has to go through an application process with the United States Citizenship and Immigration Service (USCIS) and the U.S. Department of Labor (DOL).

 Permanent Residence and Work Eligibility (Green Card)

-International citizens who wish to work and reside permanently in the U.S. on some type of employment visa will need a specific type of permit commonly called a “green card.”
-Employment-based green cards are issued when the applicant has a permanent employment opportunity in the U.S. and the employment meets qualifications for sponsorship.
-However, not every worker who legally comes to the U.S. to work is eligible for a green card.
-It depends on whether the worker came under an immigrant or nonimmigrant visa.
+People from other countries who wish to work and reside permanently in the U.S. with an employment visa will need a specific type of permit commonly called a “green card.”
+Employment-based green cards are for workers with a permanent employment opportunity in the U.S. and the employment meets the qualifications for sponsorship.

 Immigrant and Nonimmigrant Visas

-To get a green card, foreign employees need either an immigrant visa or a duel-intent visa.
+To get a green card, foreign employees need either an immigrant visa or a dual-intent visa.
 An immigrant work visa is for immigrants coming to the U.S. to fill a full-time, indefinite position and typically involves work that requires unique skills.
 Employees must fall within one of four occupational categories to gain permanent residency on the basis of their employment.
 Employees must either be:

-- Priority workers, such as internationally acclaimed athletes or artists, renowned academics, or multinational executives (EB-1 visa)
+• Priority workers, such as internationally acclaimed athletes or artists, renowned academics, or multinational executives (EB-1 visa)

-- Professionals with advanced degrees or persons with exceptional ability, such as those who have a rare skill or specialty (EB-2 visa)
+• Professionals with advanced degrees or persons with exceptional ability, such as those who have a rare skill or specialty (EB-2 visa)

-- Professional or skilled workers, such as workers holding college degrees or skilled laborers not available in the U.S. (EB-3 visa)
+• Professional or skilled workers, such as workers holding college degrees or skilled laborers not available in the U.S. (EB-3 visa)

-- Special Immigrants, such as religious workers or some physicians (EB-4 visa)
+• Special Immigrants, such as religious workers or some physicians (EB-4 visa)

 In each case, the employer has to show that there aren’t enough current citizens who are capable of doing that particular job before they’re allowed to look to outside workers.
 First preference work immigrant visas (EB-1 visa applicants) do not need to have an employer sponsor them.